 This course offers an exploration of the emerging field of ecopsychology, an interdisciplinary focus on the conjoined themes of eco and psyche.
 The course will deepen understanding of major currents that constitute ecopsychology, facilitate comprehension of their impact on the conceptual foundations of the discipline of psychology, and consider applications of ecopsychology as professional practice.

-PSYC 4760 Introduction to Psychotherapy 3/0/3

-An introductory course in psychotherapy providing counseling and communications skills for pre-professionals.
+PSYC 4760 Introduction to Psychotherapy 3/0/3 Prerequisite: PSY 201 or PSYC 1101 An introductory course in psychotherapy providing counseling and communications skills for pre-professionals.

 PSYC 4864 Consumer Behavior 3/0/3